JulioJuar00/MazeAlgorithm-/README.md

 # MazeAlgorithm-
-Allows users to vizualize their algorithms in a matrix.
+Allows users to vizualize their algorithms in a matrix. oio